wp-plugins/gp-hub-driver-widget/readme.txt

 3. Example of the admin view for the widget

 == Changelog ==

+= 1.0 =
+- Updated for the 2015 F1 season with new drivers
+- Reciever updated with tweaked styling

 = 0.4 =
 - Added new files for screenshots and loaded complete version to wp plugin repository